Resources For All Volunteers

 - Classes, clubs, and SIGs must use the logo in accordance with the College’s visual identity guidelines.

-- Any proposed merchandise that uses the logo or the College’s name must be submitted to the Wellesley College Alumnae Association (WCAA) for review and approval prior to beginning use.
+- Any proposed item that uses the logo or the College’s name must be submitted to the Wellesley College Alumnae Association (WCAA) for review and approval prior to beginning use.
 Please submit samples and inquiries via email to email@example.com.

 - Classes, clubs, and SIGs may not use the College seal, which is reserved for the College’s express and official use.

 Each Wellesley class/club is a 501(c)(3), a non-profit organization, whose mission is to connect Wellesley alumnae to the College and to each other.
 Each class/club operates under the umbrella of the Wellesley College Alumnae Association and as such must operate in a manner that upholds the shared mission of the class/club and the WCAA so that both the class/club and the WCAA may maintain their legal standing as non-profits.